Kawa-oneechan/beckett/docs/formats.md

 {
 	"sprite.vs": {
-		"sprite": "sprite.fs", //Used by Sprite::DrawSprite by default "font": "font.fs" //Used by Sprite::DrawString
+		"sprite": "sprite.fs", //Used by Sprite::DrawSprite by default "red8": "red8.fs" //Used by Sprite::DrawString
 	},
 	"model.vs": {
 		"model": "model.fs", //Used by Meshes by default